Duran Duran: 1986–1989: Le Bon, Rhodes and John Taylor trio

 After releasing three studio albums and one live album in five years, each accompanied by heavy media promotion and lengthy concert tours, the band lost two of its core members to fatigue and tension in 1986.
-After Live Aid and Arcadia, drummer Roger Taylor retired to the English countryside, suffering from exhaustion.
-This was originally announced as a one-year sabbatical, but it soon became clear that he would not be returning to the band.
-An official press release was issued in April 1986 confirming his departure.
-In a 2004 interview with LiveDaily, Roger Taylor confirmed his reasons for leaving: "I was burned out.
-I think I was just exhausted.
-It was a very intense five years.
-We didn't stop.
-It was constant touring, constant writing, recording.
-We broke internationally, as well—instantly, pretty well.
-It's a nonstop schedule, really.
-I had lost myself somewhere."
+After Live Aid and Arcadia, Roger Taylor left the band and retired to the English countryside, suffering from exhaustion.

-Guitarist Andy Taylor led the remaining members to believe he would return to work on a new Duran Duran album, even as he was signing a solo recording contract in Los Angeles with MCA Records, eventually releasing a solo album in 1986 called Thunder.
+Andy Taylor led the remaining members to believe he would return to work on a new Duran Duran album, even as he was signing a solo recording contract in Los Angeles with MCA Records, eventually releasing a solo album in 1986 called Thunder.
 The band resorted to legal measures to get him into the studio but after numerous delays they let him go at last.
 He played on only a few songs on the next album, including "A Matter of Feeling", whilst the disagreements were being settled.

-Without a guitarist or a drummer, the three remaining members, Le Bon, Rhodes, and John Taylor had producer (and former Chic guitarist) Nile Rodgers play a few tracks on guitar, and hired Steve Ferrone to play drums while they searched for replacements.
-Finally in September 1986, Warren Cuccurullo (formerly of Missing Persons and Frank Zappa's band) was hired as a session guitarist.
-With Le Bon, Rhodes, and Taylor, he recorded the rest of the Notorious album, which was released in October 1986.
+Without a guitarist or a drummer, Le Bon, Rhodes and John Taylor had producer (and former Chic guitarist) Nile Rodgers play a few tracks on guitar, and hired Steve Ferrone to play drums while they searched for replacements.
+In September 1986, Warren Cuccurullo (formerly of Missing Persons and Frank Zappa's band) was hired as a session guitarist.
+With Le Bon, Rhodes and John Taylor, he recorded the rest of the Notorious album, which was released in October 1986.
 The black-and-white documentary film Three to Get Ready chronicled the recording of the album, legal tensions, and preparations for the tour.